 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!

 Are you located in the tri-state region or other areas that have quarantines on travelers from Florida?
-Do you expect the travel restrictions to expire in November or December 2020 or extended into 2021?
+Do you expect the travel restrictions to be extended into 2021?
 Do you have plans to visit Walt Disney World this winter or next spring?
 If you’re an international reader, what’s your expectation regarding travel between your country and the United States?
 Do you agree or disagree with our assessment?
 Other thoughts or concerns?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!